Burger King to add spicy nuggets, new drink to menus nationwide

-Burger King is planning to turn up the heat this summer with the debut of fiery chicken nuggets, a new take on one of the company’s staple menu items.
-A new frozen drink, that has a hint of heat will also be introduced to menus nationwide, the company announced Monday
+(KTLA) – Burger King plans to turn up the heat this summer with new fiery chicken nuggets, a new take on one of the company’s staple menu items.
+A new frozen drink that has a hint of heat will also be introduced to menus nationwide, the company announced Monday

 The fiery nuggets and the Frozen Fanta Kicken’ Mango drink will be available on menus for a limited time beginning on June 19 until Aug.17, according to a news release.